Bring your street alive through this creative workshop.

 Visit the Brigstowe Institute’s Showcase.
 After the meeting points exhibition at the Architecture Centre, the project will be on display at the Brigstowe Institute’s 2017 Seedcorn Showcase at the Station on Tuesday 24 October.
 This event is free and open to all.

 The purpose of the research as part of meeting points:

 There is a common assumption that neighbourliness and street level interaction and connection have diminished, as contemporary society has become more mobile and individualised, and as residential streets grow increasingly diverse.
 An assumption follows that this situation negatively impacts of people’ lives.

-- It will provide information and increase our understanding of the nature of neighbourly connections in your street as well as how they impact of people’s sense of living well.
+- It will provide information and increase our understanding of the nature of neighbourly connections in two streets in Easton and Southville, as well as how they impact on people’s sense of living well.

-- We hope that through involvement with the research that the project will stimulate wider neighbourly connections, and contribute to living well on your street.
+- We hope that through involvement with the research that the project will stimulate wider neighbourly connections, and contribute to living well on each street.